apptainer/apptainer-userdocs/singularity_and_docker.rst

 Argument Handling
 =================

-Because {Singularity} runscripts are evaluated shell scripts arguments can behave slightly differently than in Docker/OCI runtimes, if they contain shell code that may be evaluated.
+Because {Project} runscripts are evaluated shell scripts arguments can behave slightly differently than in Docker/OCI runtimes, if they contain shell code that may be evaluated.
 To replicate Docker/OCI behavior you may need additional escaping or